Discussion in 'General Parenting' started by Shari, Jan 5, 2009.

 Axis 2 is personality stuff (not sure- maybe personality disorders)

 Axis 4 are stressors or other contributing difficulties (my son's lists getting into trouble at school, memorization issues)

 Axis 5 is GAF which is some scale measuring level of functioning or something like that- 100 being the best; 0 being the worst.
 So, when my son is stable and he's evaluation'd, his gaf would be high- maybe 90- but when he's unstable it would be low- maybe 50 or something.
-Anyway, this varies and if it's high, others (school district, profs, etc) are likely to tell you that whatever supports/medications he's getting are working; if it's low, you have grounds to say he needs more help
+Anyway, this varies and if it's high, others (sd, profs, etc) are likely to tell you that whatever supports/medications he's getting are working; if it's low, you have grounds to say he needs more help

 Axis IV: Severity of Psychosocial Stressors

 Events in a persons life, such as death of a loved one, starting a new job, college, unemployment, and even marriage can impact the disorders listed in Axis I and II.
 These events are both listed and rated for this axis.